Rediscover two of the most popular Greek islands and get to know a different side to Santorini and Mykonos—in September.

 Why not relax on a sailboat tour?
-Or rent a bicycle and enjoy getting to know Mykonos.
-There is also scuba diving and kayaking the waters around the island as well.
+Or rent a bicycle and enjoy getting to know Mykonos?
+There is also scuba diving and kayaking the waters around the island.

-Another perk is that the summertime sales take place then, and you can find just about everything at a 50 percent or more discount.
+Another perk is that the summertime sales take place then, and you can find just about everything at a fifty percent or greater discount.

-You can also check out the famous windmills on Mykonos – after all, it is known as “the island of the winds.”
-The island’s iconic windmills were built mostly by the Venetians in the 16th century and there are 16 located throughout the island.
+You can also check out the famous windmills on Mykonos.
+After all, it is known as “the island of the winds.”
+The island’s iconic windmills were built mostly by the Venetians in the sixteenth century and there are sixteen located throughout the island.

 Agios Ioannis Bay, located not far from Mykonos Town, offers a great escape and a window to the ancient lands of the Greek gods with views of the sacred Delos Island—a daily excursion you must check out while on the island.